costajob/app-servers/README.md

 ```

 ##### Considerations
-GO is a pretty fast language (and is getting faster) and allows using all of the cores with no particular configuration.
+GO is a pretty fast language and allows using all of the cores with no particular configuration.
 The results delivered by GO is consistent, with a standard deviation always under control.

 ### Jetty
-To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container (faster, and simpler, than Tomcat).
+To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container.

 ##### Bootstrap
 I followed the minimal Hello World tutorial by Eclipse.